hpcaitech/ColossalAI-Examples/README.md

 If you wish to add an example for a specific application, please follow the steps below.

 1. create a folder in the `image`, `language` or `features` folders.
-Generally we do not accept new examples for `features` as one example is often enough. **We encourage contribution with hybrid parallel or models of different domains (e.g. GAN, self-supervised, detection, video understadning, text classification, text generation)**
+Generally we do not accept new examples for `features` as one example is often enough. **We encourage contribution with hybrid parallel or models of different domains (e.g. GAN, self-supervised, detection, video understanding, text classification, text generation)**
 2. Prepare configuration files and `train.py`
-3. Prepare a detailed readme on envirionment setup, dataset preparation, code execution, etc. in your example folder
+3. Prepare a detailed readme on environment setup, dataset preparation, code execution, etc. in your example folder
 4. Update the table of content (first section above) in this readme file